Coalescing-fragmentating Wasserstein dynamics: particle approach: Introduction

-In order to define the splitting between the particles, we prescribe a number $\xi(u)$ to each particle $u$, where $\xi$ is non-decreasing function.
+In order to define the splitting between particles, we prescribe a number $\xi(u)$ to each particle $u$, where $\xi$ is non-decreasing function.
 This number is called an \textit{interaction potential} of particle $u$.
-Then particle $u$, which belongs to a cluster $\pi(u,t)$ at time $t$, has the drift force
+Then particle $u$, which belongs to the cluster $\pi(u,t)$ at time $t$, has the drift force

 that is the difference between own potential and the average potential over the cluster.
-Summarizing the assumptions above, the family of process $X(u,\cdot )$, $u \in (0,1)$, formally has to solve the following system of equations
+Summarizing the assumptions above, the family of process $X(u,\cdot )$, $u \in [0,1]$, formally has to solve the following system of equations

-$u \in (0,1)$, under the restriction $X(u,t)\leq X(v,t)$, $u<v$, $t\geq 0$, where $W$ is a Brownian sheet.
+$u \in [0,1]$, under the restriction $X(u,t)\leq X(v,t)$, $u<v$, $t\geq 0$, where $W$ is a Brownian sheet.
 We also provide~\eqref{equ_system_of_equation_for_particles} with the initial condition $X(u,0)=g(u)$.

 Let $D([a,b],E)$ denote the Skorohod space of c\`{a}dl\'{a}g functions from $[a,b]$ to a Polish space $E$ with the usual Skorohod topology.
 We say that a function $f:[0,1]\to \R $ is piecewise $\gamma$-H\"older continuous if there exists an ordered partition $U=\{u_i,\ i=1,\ldots,l\}$ of $[0,1]$ such that $f$ is $\gamma$-H\"older continuous on each interval $(u_{i-1},u_i)$, $i\in[l]:=\{1,\dots,l\}$.
 The first main result of the present paper reads as follows.